rtmigo/later_kt/README.md

 // Is Britain great?
 ```

-We don't actually need a meaningful value, when all we need is calling a callback.
+We can use `Unit` as value if all we need is a callback.

 ```kotlin
 val kindaEvent = mutableLater<Unit>()